trans-travel/trans-travel/us/fl.md

 # USA - Florida

 HRC and Equality Florida, LGBT advocacy groups, have issued an advisory travel advisory for the State of Florida.
+In addition, both LULAC and NAACP have also issued advisories.

 Florida has negative laws and executive orders towards trans people.
 Some of these laws place trans visitors at risk.